 By this time, I’m dying.
 The look on Michael’s face is one of complete incredulity (this is not his first time ordering an Old Fashioned, not by a long shot), the journeyman bartender is being obstinate, and I’m this close to bursting out laughing.
 Michael tastes it and says, “It tastes like an Old Fashioned.
 With soda water.”
 The bartender agrees to remake the drink, but maintains that an Old Fashioned always has soda water.

-As soon as the bartender leaves, I whisper, “We have to look it up!”
+As soon as the bartender leaves, I pull out my iPhone and whisper, “We have to look it up!”
 Michael says, “It’s right there on my blog!”
 I remind him that he can’t corroborate his opinion with his own blog, so he says to go to Wikipedia.
 Sure enough, there’s the recipe for an Old Fashioned, without a trace of soda water to be seen.
 I tell Michael that I’m dying to show it to the bartender, and he says he figured as much.
 (Yes, apparently, I would be happy to edit bartenders, too.)
 After a few minutes, and me petulantly sucking the ice from my second Ketel One, he laughs and says, “You really want to say something, don’t you?”
 But I manage to hold it in and not make a scene.